Lego Modular Buildings

-Lego Modular Buildings (stylized as LEGO Modular Buildings) is a series of Lego building toy sets introduced in 2007, with new sets usually being released annually.
+Lego Modular Buildings is a series of Lego building toy sets introduced in 2007, with new sets usually being released annually.
 Created in response to feedback and suggestions from the Adult Fans of Lego bricks (AFOL) and Teen Fans of Lego (TFOL) communities, the sets in this series are generally intended for more advanced builders.

 Although the sets are still scaled around the minifigure and depict town and city life, they are much more complex than traditional Legoland Town/City sets; they contain more than 2,000 total pieces and make use of unorthodox building techniques not usually used in previous official Lego sets.
 In contrast to most Lego sets aimed at children and adolescents, the suggested age of most sets in the Lego Modular Buildings series is 16 years or older.
 The Lego Modular Buildings sets have been received with positive reviews and are considered by Lego designers and fans as an "adult collection".

 History

 In 2006, a poll was taken, aimed at the community.
-Adults were asked to share and opinions about what concept they would like to see for a future model from the Lego Group.
+Adults were asked to share an opinion about what concept they would like to see for a future model from the Lego Group.
 Some of the common ideas submitted were more town and everyday buildings, structures with more architectural detail, realistic buildings, minifigure scale buildings, and solid and enclosed buildings.
 These ideas were taken into consideration, and a year later, the first set in the Modular Buildings series, Café Corner, was released.
 Some LEGO fans were invited to provide feedback and suggestions during the design of the set.

 All sets in the series can also be joined to form a larger neighborhood layout of several buildings standing adjacent to each other.
 Connectors at the base of the models are aligned for easy connection with other models in the series.